More detailed information about borrower services is provided in the library’s circulation policies.

 All Bucks County public libraries are equipped with wireless connectivity that can be accessed inside and outside the library nearby each building.

 The Bensalem Branch of the Bucks County Free Library is a passport acceptance facility.
-Passport services are available on a walk-in basis Mondays, Tuesdays, and Wednesdays from 5 to 8 p.m. and Saturdays from 10 a.m. to 4 p.m.
+Passport services are available by appointment only on Mondays, Tuesdays, Wednesdays, and Thursdays from 5 to 8 p.m. and Saturdays from 10 a.m. to 4 p.m.
 Applicants must bring proof of U.S. citizenship, proof of identity; a passport photo; and two forms of payment for the fees.
 One check or money order is made out to the Department of State.
 The amount paid to the Department of State varies depending on the type of service requested.
-An execution fee of $25 per application is payable to the Bucks County Free Library, which can be made by check, money order, or cash.
+An execution fee of $25 per application is payable to the Bucks County Free Library, which can be made by Cash, Visa, or Mastercard.

 Board games for children and families are available for check out at all branches of the Bucks County Free Library.